rajitnikhare/Linear-Regression-Using-PySpark/README.md

     9. Crew (Target Variable)

-I would be using PySpark and Machine Learning to predict our target variable, Crew.
+I have used PySpark and Machine Learning to predict our target variable, Crew.